Strategic Audit: Cubic Transportation Systems

 In light of the research conducted of the automated fare collection industry and the global environment of in ticketing, it can be stated that it is appropriate for the company to espouse of the differentiation strategy and in this context, the company should made its offerings distinctive from competitors offerings so that public transit authorities will approach the company and its innovative products and services (Berry 2004).

-For tapping the market of North Africa and Middle East, the recommended strategy for Cubic is that it should integrate basis for low-cost smart tickets in order to offer a complete smart card-based payment system to customers.
+For tapping the market of North Africa and the Middle East, the recommended strategy for Cubic is that it should integrate a basis for low-cost smart tickets in order to offer a complete smart card-based payment system to customers.
 This is because f the fact that smart tickets systems and vending machines are gaining high popularity due to their convenience and high accuracy (Hanson, et al. 2011).

 The company should offer a complete package of card-enabled parking systems, as well that can be integrated in the regional systems.
 It is considerable that growing traffic of tourists and business people in Middle East and North Africa has made it necessary for public transit authorities to introduce such systems and this strategy of company will it in serving new markets in the best manner (Davidson 2006).